Hypoestes phyllostachya: Secrets of the Polka Dot Plant

 Growth

-As a shrub, Hypoestes phyllostachya can quickly grow long and bushy.
-Regularly trimming the taller stems will help to maintain its size and shape, and promote a fuller foliage.
+As a shrub, Hypoestes phyllostachya can benefit from a little trimming to maintain its size and shape and promote a fuller foliage.

 Propagation